Healthy Homes Assessment St Leonards

 Home Assessments St Leonards for Rental Properties

-There are many things you should look for during the house evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
+There are a myriad of concerns to look over in the home review to determine if your rental property meets all the basic requirements of Healthy Homes Standards.
 The most common are:

-The consequences of not having an Healthy Home in accordance with lawful Residential Tenancies Act and consequently falling on the wrong side of a Tenancy services ruling could be significant for landlords and property managers.
-For expert assistance, get in touch now and schedule your rental property house assessment.
+The consequences of not having a Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being on the wrong side of a tenancy services ruling could be significant for landlords and property managers.
+For specialist advice get in touch today to book your rental properties home assessment.

 home assessments for rental properties